 Alerts and indication details

-Substituted or adjusted values in ENCs at the largest scale must be used as input to any alarm/indication processing.
-These may or may not be the same as the substituted values which are portrayed as shown in Figure C-4-20 below which shows an illustration of the graphical highlight (red boundary and red transparent fill) for the intersected safety contour.
+Substituted or adjusted values in ENCs at the largest scale must be used as input to any alert/indication processing.
+The substituted values are portrayed as shown in Figure D-3-20 which shows the graphical highlight (red boundary and red transparent fill) for the intersected safety contour.